 stops = stops[~stops.index.isin(invalid.index)]

-# Calculate bounding box from your data
+# Calculate bounding box from our origin and destination data

 min_lon = min(origins.geometry.x.min(), destinations.geometry.x.min()) - 0.1